 - A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
 Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
-42:1170; and ii.
-Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
-42:1170.
+42:1170; and - No exceptions noted. - ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - No changes were made to the Council's ethics policy during the fiscal year. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170. - No exceptions noted.